How to Be Patient with Yourself

 You would never treat someone else this way.
 But you treat yourself this way constantly.

-If that sounds familiar, you need to hear this: Patience is not just for waiting on God or other people.
+If that sounds familiar, you need to hear this: patience is not just for waiting on God or for other people.
 You need patience with yourself too.

 Why Self-Patience Is So Hard

-Being patient with yourself does not come naturally.
-Here is why:
+It does not come naturally.
+Here is why.

+1. You see your full mess.
+Other people see your highlight reel; you see your behind-the-scenes.
 You know every failure, every struggle, every repeated mistake.
-The full picture of your imperfection is always in view — and it is hard to be patient with what you see so clearly.
+The full picture of your imperfection is always in view, and it is hard to be patient with what you see so clearly.

-That expectation bleeds into personal growth.
-You expect instant transformation — and when growth takes time, you feel like something is wrong.
+3. Culture demands instant results.
+We live in an instant culture: fast food, same-day shipping, instant streaming.
+That expectation bleeds into personal growth, and when growth takes time, you feel like something is wrong.

-But when standards become impossible, they create constant disappointment.
+5. You have high standards.
+Standards can drive excellence — but when they become impossible, they create constant disappointment.
 You can never measure up to perfection.

 The Cost of Self-Impatience